ashesh-0/Disentangle/README.md

 ## May 7
 I see that the mean and the std of the two channels are different.
 It therefore makes sense to have different mean and std for normalization.

-Using different mean and stdev for the two channels.: /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/0
+Using different mean and stdev for the two channels.:
+/home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/1
+I see that it is not giving a good performance.
+If this is just because the separate mean std doesn't work, then passing the original value of the mean and std should lead to identical performance.
+Working for that.